 Internships & Co-ops

 Hawai‘i Pacific University has an established reputation as a career-oriented institution that provides students with opportunities to combine classroom study with career-related work experience.
-The mission statement of the university reflects this commitment by emphasizing that our institution prepares our graduates to live, work, and learn as active members of a global society.

 An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent.

 Please note that the deadline for all students to register for an internship or co-op through the Career Services Center is Monday, June 9,2014 for Summer 2014 and Tuesday, September 30, 2014 for Fall 2014.
 Please plan your internship recruitment accordingly, and contact us at 808-544-0230 if you have any questions or concerns.